game-of-nfts/gon-testnets/README.md

 **Rules:**

 - The `start_height` is the block height on IRISnet.
 Any transfer prior to the `start_height` will be considered invalid, which means your first Interchain NFT Transfer must happen after that height.
+Note that `start_height` is not used for calculate your grade.
 - The `last_owner` is an official address on IRISnet, and is the final recipient of the NFT in this game.
 - Considering the time zone difference, the completion time is calculated by the **difference** in height between the last NFT transfer (to the `last_owner`) and the first Interchain NFT transfer (not `start_height`) on IRISnet.
 - The participant with the smallest difference in block height will rank higher, and in case of a tie, the ranking will be based on the height of the last transfer, with the participant having the lower height ranking higher.
 - Participants must use their own account addresses provided at the registration stage.
 - The third round of the competition will conclude at `2023-03-17 23:59:59 UTC`.
 After this, you can still complete B1 and B2, but your race rank will not be counted, and you will not be eligible to win B3 and B4.
 - The top 10 participants in each airdrop round will be awarded B3 and B4 points.
+Evidence is not required for B3 and B4, as we calculate the height difference from B1 and B2 evidence.

 **Tasks:** B1, B2, B3, B4